Next stop: Mexico City! Your plane is booked and your bag is packed… or, not quite.

 While Mexico City is much safer than anyone would have you believe (especially the media, and retirees who spend one week a year in Cabo and think they know ALL about the whole country), petty crime isn’t uncommon.
 Protect yourself from opportunistic crime by carrying a slashproof bag.
 I love the Travelon line because they are also tamperproof (little zipper clasps make it impossible for anyone to sneakily slide a hand inside) and lockable, making them the perfect choice for any journey on public transport.

 I have the Anti-Theft Classic Light Slim Waist Pack (above), which I’ve converted into a cross-body bag, and I LOVE it!
 It’s just big enough for my mirrorless camera.
-I’m eyeing a slightly bigger bag though, like the cross-body bucket bag (pictured below).
+I’ve also just bought a slightly bigger bag, the cross-body bucket bag (pictured to the left) which is perfect for my carry-on item on the plane and fits all my essentials.

 Mexico City is pretty dry, especially when compared to my native state of Michigan, but every now and then a serious shower will strike.
 You don’t want to be left unprepared, and for some reason umbrellas seem to be especially difficult to find.
 Save yourself the sorrow, and wet dripping clothes, and pack a little travel umbrella.

 Mexico City is really, really dry.
 Never in my life have I needed lip balm so badly and so regularly.
-Pack your favorite, most moisturizing type.
-I personally always choose Lush.
+Pack your favorite, most moisturizing type of balm.
+I personally always choose Lush, as it is cruelty-free, ethical (no palm oil), and just a high quality product in general.
+It isn’t in a tube so it doesn’t look like a lipstick and it goes on clear, so it works for men too (my husband loves Lush lip balm).

 Even if you’re the kind of person who NEVER needs moisturizer on your face or lotion on your body, Mexico City will probably be a first for you.
 My hands and cuticles crack, and my face dries up and even peels, if I don’t regularly apply a good quality moisturizer (again, I choose Lush Celestial for the face, and Lush Charity – which supports awesome causes – for the body).

 Avoid buying the aforementioned jugs of water altogether, and get your water from the tap!
 While water in most Mexican cities is SUPPOSEDLY potable, I definitely wouldn’t drink it without purifying/sterilizing it first (and neither do most Mexicans).
+I’ve even stopped using it to brush my teeth after experiencing repeated stomach bugs.
 This is my favorite purifier, and it can charge via USB.

 Whether you’re locking up your cash and camera in your room (I don’t always trust the provided safe, and sometimes one isn’t even provided), or removing the combo lock to use on your backpack zippers to prevent pickpocketing, this handy device will be SO useful and provide priceless peace of mind.
 I use the pictured version of the Travelsafe, which is big enough for my camera and money and passport (and could also fit a small ipad).
 You’ll want a bigger one (like this) or an entire backpack/bag protector (like this) if you plan to put your laptop inside.

-This handy device is perfect if you’re traveling alone and worried about someone illicitly entering your room at night – not every room will have a slide lock or deadbolt.
-Whenever I travel alone, and without my dogs (which is my usual travel setup), I worry about this, sometimes even jumping up in the middle of the night due to a creepy sensation that someone is in my room.
-I use the model pictured, and I bought it for just $10.
+This little guy is perfect if you’re traveling alone and worried about someone illicitly entering your room at night – not every room will have a slide lock or deadbolt.
+Whenever I travel alone (which is my usual travel setup), I worry about this, sometimes even jumping up in the middle of the night due to a creepy sensation that someone is in my room.
+I use the model pictured, and it is surprisingly cheap.

 Then: What to Pack for Mexico City